FACTS ABOUT ALLERGIC ITCH IN DOGS

 DON’T WAIT TO TREAT YOUR DOG’S ALLERGIC ITCH

-Treat your dog’s allergic itch early.
+Get relief for your dog’s itch early.
 Waiting can lead to serious problems, such as:

 - Continued itchiness, discomfort, and even pain from scratching-induced skin damage